History of Barbados: Sugar cane and slavery

 By 1750, there were about 18,000 white settlers, compared to approximately 65,000 African slaves.

 The slave trade ceased in 1807 and slaves were emancipated in 1834.

+Gypsies were also subjected to slavery.
+The British transported Gypsy slaves to Barbados as a means of removing them from Britain.

 Bussa's rebellion

 Sketch of a flag taken from rebels against slavery in Barbados, after the uprising known as Bussa's Rebellion (1816).
 The flag appears to stress the rebels' loyalty to Britain and to the Crown while conveying their earnest desire for liberty.
 British forces on Barbados suppressed the revolt and hundreds of the rebels were killed.